 In this article, we’ll review Zoom vs Skype and conclude which is the best video conferencing app for online classes and why?
-As you know, there has been an unexpected growth in the video conference market.
-A few years back, it was Skype that dominated the market and was the only best video conferencing tool for large groups.
+As you know, there have been unexpected growth in the video conference market.
+A few years back, it was Skype dominated the market and was the only best video conferencing tool for large groups.

 However, various competitors like Zoom have emerged in recent times, and have conquered the video conference world.
 Today, Zoom Cloud Meetings is the most downloaded app on both Google Play and Apple App Store.
 This app has seen the highest growth and is replacing Google Meet, GoToMeeting, Cisco Webex, and Skype.